 - Threw Jörmungandr into the literal ocean.
 Again, Loki is intentionally kept from his child.
 Still doesn’t justify murder but Loki isn’t one to think rationally about these sorts of things.
-Actually, he doesn’t seem to think rationally about many things, unless they were dire.
+Actually, he doesn’t seem to think rationally about many things, unless they are dire.

 - Lastly, the Aesir betrayed, bound, and isolated Fenrir.
 That is, after raising him in Asgard and thrice deceiving him.
-Like?
-Oh, Gods, okay.
-Sure, they were freaked out about the power he was accumulating but couldn’t Forseti figure something out?
-He was the god of reconciliation, after all.

 Loki may have seen harming Baldr as an eye for an eye since his own offspring were treated so poorly.
 It is safe to say that depends on how present a father we want to make a god of mischief out to be.
-Then, there is the speculation that Loki is evil incarnate and was intentionally rushing Ragnarök.
+Then, there is the speculation that Loki is an evil incarnate and was intentionally rushing Ragnarök.
 Not cool, but also not impossible; though, this does sound like Norse mythology from a later Christian author’s standpoint.
 Whatever Loki’s motivation for mortally wounding Baldr may be, the strife that followed was unimaginable.

-What did Odin Whisper in Baldr’s Ear?
+What Did Odin Whisper in Baldr’s Ear?